lucianpls/QB3/performance/performance.md

 # QB3 Performance vs PNG

+## Abstract

+QB3 is an extremely fast lossless image compression algorithm that is able to compress natural RGB images very well, measurably better than PNG for most inputs while being forty times faster than PNG for 8 bit data.
+In addition to 8 bit data, QB3 also handles 16, 32 and 64 bit integer raster data, with multiple color bands.
+QB3 is a portable, low complexity, single pass compression algorithm with no measurable memory requirements and no external dependencies, which makes it very easy to use.
+The compression speed depends very little on the input.
+It is able to compress and decompress a full HD 1080P sequence of frames at 60 frames per second while using a single thread of a modern CPU.

 ## Introduction

 This document describes the performance of the QB3 image compression compared to the PNG, on the same hardware.